markmi/acpphint/README.md

 (no earlier, no later), despite OpenBSD-vintage-ISC licensed source in `other_src_used/` also being built and linked in.
 ##### Changelog . . .
+###### [0.1.35] 2023-Jul-01         . . .
+2023-???-?? (final)
+Additions
+- Add makefile.HoneyComb*-IPL32-FreeBSD_main_64bit-*clang++*
+  that will produce acpphint programs that use the new lib32 for armv7 code.
+(2023-Jul-26)

+- Add *.txt file output for modern LP64 and ILP32 for aarch64(/armv7) FreeBSD main, with ILP32 *.txt files going into the new:

+  acpphint_example_data/HoneyComb-FBSD-ILP32/

+Changes/removals
+- Update other_src_used/cpp_clockinfo.cpp to no longer
+  use async, avoiding its potential policy consequences.
+  This is associated with progressing to clang 16's libc++ that finally allows the alternative code in the form used.

+- Update acpphint_src/acpphint_kernelrunners.cpp to no
+  longer use async, avoiding its potential policy consequences.
+This is associated with progressing to clang 16's libc++ that finally allows the alternative code in the form used.

+- Where there has been FreeBSD clang++ 16 or g++ 13 coverage already, remove makefile.* that were for earlier versions.
+But for other platforms, keep the most recent around for reference.

+- Update the FreeBSD clang++ 16 makefile.* to reference a FreeBSD main-vintage that is LLVM 16 based, which allows avoiding async use for clang++ because of the system libc++ update involved. (async could impose threading managment policy that is not desired.)
+On FreeBSD, devel/llvm* ports use the system libc++ instead of having their own.
+So, prior clang++16 results were based on llvm 15's libc++ being in use.

 ###### [0.1.34] 2023-May-11         . . .
 2023-???-?? (final)
 Additions
 - Add makefile.*'s and such for looking at time measurement